 Abuse - Causing harm to a person on purpose.
 This includes yelling, ignoring a person's need, hurting or inappropriate touching.

-Appeal - A formal request for UnitedHealthcare to review a decision or an action.
+Appeal - An appeal is your request for UnitedHealthcare to review an Adverse Benefit Determination.

 Coordinated Care Organization - a company with healthcare providers and services.

 Copayment - Copayments (copays) are a dollar amount that you pay to the doctor at your visit.
 You do not have copayments if you are a member of UnitedHealthcare Community Plan who is enrolled in the MS CAN program.

 Emergency - A sudden and unexpected change in physical or mental health which, if not treated right away, could result in 1) loss of life or limb, 2) impairment to bodily function, or 3) permanent damage to a body part.

 Grievance - Is an expression of dissatisfaction about any matter other than an Adverse Benefit Determination.
 A grievance can be filed over the phone or in writing, and must be filed directly with your plan.

 Health Information - Facts about your health care.
 This may come from UnitedHealthcare or a provider.
 It includes information about your physical and mental health, as well as payments for health care.

 Immunization - A shot that protects from a disease.
 Children should get a variety at specific ages.
 Shots are often given during regular doctor visits.